Skip to content

 Will Hybridly be properly maintained?

 I'm primarily building Hybridly for myself.
-I am actively using and improving it, for both personal and professional projects.
+I am actively using and improving it.
 That means Hybridly is an opinionated project and may not suit your tastes, but it will live as long as I am a developer and I didn't find a better way to build web applications.
+That being said, if I ever happen to give up on Hybridly, I will make sure to pass the project on the community so it can live on.